annamos13/fibonacci/README.md

-This is the exercise of Chapter 3 of the Rust Programming Language book.
+This is the exercise of Chapter 3.5 of The Rust Programming Language book.